theresahenn/blm-image-classifier/README.md

 This repository also contains additional code snippets for:

+* testing the classifier with BLM images from Reddit
 * downloading submissions from Reddit
 * downloading images from news websites
 * downloading images from search engine bing